Complete DevOps Roadmap: Become a DevOps Engineer [2024]

 Step 2: Basics of Operating System (OS)

 Operating systems are the foundation of computing environments, acting as the link between hardware and software.
-To effectively manage the applications and optimize infrastructure and deployment pipelines DevOps Engineers must be well-versed with Operating Systems before moving to any other technology.
+To effectively manage applications and optimize infrastructure and deployment pipelines, DevOps Engineers need a solid understanding of operating systems before diving into other technologies.
+Here are some essential topics and operating systems to focus on:

 1. Windows